 Downwind Safety

-This is an evolving part of the sport, but here are some basics.
 Be safe.
-If you have not spent any time offshore then be warned the sea gets exponentially less safe the further you get from the beach!
+If you have not spent any time offshore then be warned the sea gets exponentially less safe the further you get from the beach.

-Also - practice using it in less serious context, Siri can be a real stroppy character sometimes.
+Also - practice in less serious conditions.

 Three Key Components of Safety

-2. Planning and Weather - not getting into trouble
+2. Planning and Weather to avoid trouble

 Safety Gear